tobinus/OTD-semantic-framework/dataset_tagger/app/API Documentation.md

 Finally, **Response JSON** describes the JSON returned by the dataset_tagger in response to your query.

+**Note**: Usually, there are two ways of specifying a dataset.

+* You can use the RDF IRI, which identifies the dataset in the RDF.
+This is called `dataset_id`, but should not be confused with the ID associated with the dataset in e.g. CKAN.
+* Or you can use a URL at which the system can download RDF information about the dataset.
+This is called `dataset_url`, but should not be confused with the RDF IRI, URI or URL.
+The RDF IRI is extracted by finding the first dataset described in the downloaded graph.

+"RDF URI" and "RDF IRI" are used interchangeably, though the latter is more correct (see the [RDF spec](https://www.w3.org/TR/rdf11-concepts/#resources-and-statements)).

 ## Overview

 | Method | Endpoint | Purpose |